-The warrants listed above were issued in connection with various debt, equity or development contract agreements.
+The warrants listed above were issued in connection with various debt, equity, or development contract agreements.

-- (1) Warrants to purchase fractional shares of common stock resulting from the reverse stock splits effected on August 22, 2019 and January 5, 2023 were rounded up to the next whole share of common stock on a holder by holder basis. - (2) Warrants will be exercisable beginning on the date of stockholder approval of the exercisability of the warrants under Nasdaq rules.
-The warrants will expire on the five-year anniversary of the date of such stockholder approval.
+- (1) Warrants to purchase fractional shares of common stock resulting from the reverse stock splits effected on August 22, 2019 and January 5, 2023 were rounded up to the next whole share of common stock on a holder by holder basis. - (2) Warrants will be exercisable beginning on the date of stockholder approval of the exercisability of the warrants under Nasdaq rules or, pursuant to the Warrant Inducement Agreement entered into on October 12, 2023, as amended on October 26, 2023 (the "Inducement Agreement"), upon the payment of additional consideration of \$0.25 per share of common stock issued upon exercise of any existing warrants.
+The warrants not exercised as part of the Inducement Agreement will expire on the five-year anniversary of the date of such stockholder approval (see Note 11).